leoschmitz/ir-acoes/README.md

 # ir-acoes

-This is my personal stock taxex calculator.

-It only makes sense for residents of Brazil.
+This is my personal tax calculator for stocks.
+It only makes sense for **residents of Brazil**.

 # Calculadora de imposto de renda (ações)